Festive Pineapple Rasam / Make Easy Pineapple Tomato Rasam

 How to prepare Tempering for Pineapple Rasam

 Heat ghee and add mustard seeds.
-After the mustard has crackled, add cumin seeds and then dry red chilli after 2-3 seconds.
-Sauté the chilli for 10 seconds on low flame and then add curry leaves.
+After the mustard has crackled, add cumin seeds and then dry red chili after 2-3 seconds.
+Sauté the chili for 10 seconds on low flame and then add curry leaves.

 Add the remaining tomato and pineapple pieces to the tempering and sauté for 3 minutes on a low flame.